taxintt/lambroll/README.md

 lambroll does,

 - Create a function.
-- Create a Zip archive from local directory.
+- Create a Zip archive from a local directory.
 - Deploy function code / configuration / tags / aliases / function URLs.
-- Rollback a function to previous version.
+- Rollback a function to the previous version.
 - Invoke a function with payloads.
 - Manage function versions.
 - Show status of a function.